-Module Code and Title: ASC302 Anthropology of Development Programme: BA in Anthropology Credit: 12 Module Tutor: Richard Kamei (Coordinator), Jelle Wouters
+Module Code and Title: ASC302 Anthropology of Development

+Module Tutor: Richard Kamei (Coordinator), Jelle Wouters

 General Objective: This module engages the anthropology of development, which refers to the application of anthropological approaches, methods and theories to the critical study of development.
 This module discusses ethnographic insights related to this field from various parts of the world and evaluates them in the light of broader development theories, policies, and practices.
 This module further explores the contributions of Anthropology to contemporary development debates.